davimber/aialignmentideas/humanwrittenideas.md

 But what matters more is that they take the best possible actions given the current information.
 They take risks appropriately.
 Potentially slow capabilities research when it makes sense.
-Potentially accelerate capababilities where it makese sense.
+Potentially accelerate capabilities where it makes sense.
 Be willing to self-sacrifice where it makes sense.
-What I'm tring to get at, is this "best possible chain of actions by AI" might not require perfect or even good alignment technically.
+What I'm trying to get at, is this "best possible chain of actions by AI" might not require perfect or even good alignment technically.
 It doesn't feel likely, but maybe a misaligned model is tricked into developing its successor which is aligned.
-Or maybe a current model is partially misaligned, suspsects so, but is willing to concede to future, more powerful, better aligned models.
+Or maybe a current model is partially misaligned, suspects so, but is willing to concede to future, more powerful, better aligned models.
 I think it still makes sense to push alignment research very hard.
 Since it feels more likely that a closely aligned AI model will take more ideal actions and risks.
 But just want to call out the difference here between what we actually care about (taking the best possible actions).